Nuitka/Nuitka-website/doc/doc/roadmap.rst

    modification of the file in this way and spare us the checksum, which will then be used only in case of a fallback being necessary.

--  Restructure the payload data stream in cached mode, such that skipping a file content becomes easier and does not require decryption of the whole data.

 -  All files are compressed individually, we might then be able to cache the result of a specific file, such that files from the Python installation do not have to be redone over and over.